 If a program is not an appropriate placement for the learner now, then it most likely will not be an appropriate placement six months from now.
 Of course, for learners who are "disenrolled" because they violated an attendance policy, conduct policy, etc., the program will most likely be an appropriate placement when the learner decides that he/she can adhere to the program's policies.
 Programs should also have a clearly defined written policy about how long a person will be disenrolled before he/she can apply for readmission and the process for readmission.
 This does not mean a program "has to" readmit every learner after a certain waiting period.
-Adult education programs have the option to not allow a learner who has been a threat to a teacher, another learner, or even to the equipment and materials in a program to re-enroll enroll.
+Adult education programs are not required to allow a learner who has been a threat to a teacher, another learner, or equipment and facilities to re-enroll.